 How does HPE help with MapReduce?

-HPE offers several solutions that can help you save time, money, and workforce resources on managing Hadoop systems running MapReduce.
+HPE offers several solutions that can help you save time, money and workforce resources on managing Hadoop systems running MapReduce.

 In addition, HPE GreenLake offers a scalable solution that radically simplifies the whole Hadoop lifecycle.
-It is an end-to-end solution that includes the required hardware, software, and support for both symmetrical and asymmetrical environments.
-The unique HPE pricing and billing method makes it easier to understand your existing Hadoop costs and more accurately predict future costs associated with your solution.
+It is an end-to-end solution that includes the required hardware, software and support for both symmetrical and asymmetrical environments.
+The unique HPE pricing and billing method makes it easier to understand your existing Hadoop costs and to more accurately predict future costs associated with your solution.

 Following many years of customer engagement experiences in which HPE helped with Hadoop environments, HPE created two editions of an enterprise-grade Hadoop solution that are tested and ready to implement.
-They are complemented by the HPE Insight Cluster Management Utility, which enables IT I&O leaders to quickly provision, manage, and monitor their infrastructure and choice of Hadoop implementations.
+They are complemented by the HPE Insight Cluster Management Utility, which enables IT I&O leaders to quickly provision, manage and monitor their infrastructure and choice of Hadoop implementations.
 The HPE enterprise-grade Hadoop standard edition solution can be supported in the HPE GreenLake solution.